ThaYoung1/com.thayoung1.kraken/README.md

 # Kraken

 Adds support for Kraken on your Homey device.
+More info on Homey: https://homey.app/.

+With this Homey App you can (currently) do the following things:
+- See and act on changes in your Kraken naccount balances
+- Act on price changes of Kraken Asset Pairs
+- Place a market or limit order for a Kraken Asset Pair of your choice in the unit of your choice on Kraken

 # First use
 After installation you need to give Homey access to your Kraken account.